univec-ai/postvec/web/docs/guides/enable.md

 ---
 title: Enable a column
-description: postvec.enable() — create a shadow vector column and start sync.
+description: Behavior and options for postvec.enable().
 ---

 # Enable a column